 At the end of the war, she said, the Jewish community “numbered only 181 souls.
 And even many of those left for the United States or Israel.
 Still, however, “they never lost touch with their hometown, Battinou stated, “maintaining their sense of belonging and community spirit that common roots produce.”

-Rich history of Romaniote Jews preserved in New York City
+Rich history of the Romaniote Jews of Greece preserved in NYC

 Dr. Mimis Cohen, the founder of the American Friends of the Jewish Museum of Greece, related in the lecture a bit about the history of the Romaniote Jews who emigrated to New York City who were not considered “real Jews” by the dominant Ashkenazi community because they did not speak Yiddish.